United Kingdom during the Turkish War of Independence: Tal Afar Uprising (1920)

 With the capture of Sheikh Mahmud and his exile to Kuwait, the first period of the Kuva-yi Milliye movement in Sulaymaniyah in 1919 ended.
 After this, resistance efforts shifted to Mosul.
-Various organizations, especially the Cemiyet-i Hilaliye were established there, which gained support of Arabs opposed to British occupation.
-Many uprisings flared up in 1920, but the most important of these is the Tal Afar Uprising which took place in late June.
-Due the leaderships' ties with Ankara government, this rebellion and the following ones were known as the "Hareketü'l-Kemaliye" (Movement of Kemal).
+Various organizations, including the Cemiyet-i Hilaliye, were established, which gained the support of Arabs that were opposed to British occupation.
+Many uprisings took place in 1920; one such uprising was the Tal Afar uprising, which took place in late June.
+Due to the leadership's ties with the Ankara government, this rebellion and the following ones were known as the "Hareketü'l-Kemaliye" (Movement of Kemal).

 Tel Afar was captured by a group of Iraqi Turkmen rebels led by Lieutenant Colonel Cemil Muhammed Halil Efendi.
 With the delay in the reinforcements coming from Anatolia, a forward operation to retake Mosul remained inconclusive.
 Learning about the situation, British troops entered Tal Afar with the support of the RAF Iraq Command and recaptured the town, putting an end to the rebellion.

 Revandiz Rebellion

-After what happened in Tal Afar, the resistance continued in Revandiz.
-On 1 May 1920, Mustafa Kemal Pasha drew attention to the National Pact and the importance of Mosul in a speech before the Grand National Assembly.
-According to him Turkey's national borders started from the south of Iskenderun and extended towards the east, including Mosul, Sulaymaniyah and Kirkuk.
+After the uprising in Tal Afar, the resistance continued in Revandiz.
+On 1 May 1920, Mustafa Kemal Pasha drew attention to the National Pact and Mosul in a speech before the Grand National Assembly.
+According to him, Turkey's national borders began south of Iskenderun and extended east, including Mosul, Sulaymaniyah, and Kirkuk.
 The British were concerned that Mustafa Kemal Pasha would target Mosul after defeating the Greeks.
-Tribes in the Revandiz region asked for help from the Ankara government for their rebellion against the British, and Ankara sent a company of three officers and 100 privates to Mosul; On 9 August 1921, Major Şevki Bey was appointed as the commander of Sulaymaniyah.
+Tribes in the Revandiz region asked for help from the Ankara government for their rebellion against the British, and Ankara sent a company of three officers and 100 privates to Mosul; on 9 August 1921, Major Şevki Bey was appointed as the commander of Sulaymaniyah.
 This force was ordered to avoid conflict with the British unless necessary.
-Despite this order, the company united with the forces of Revandiz Turkmen and raided the British whenever the opportunity arose; To the British who attacked Revandiz with a large force with air support on 16 December 1921; Babaçiçek suffered great losses in the strait.
+Despite this order, the company united with the forces of Revandiz Turkmen and raided the British whenever the opportunity arose.
+Babaçiçek suffered great losses in the strait to the British, who attacked Revandiz with a large force with air support on 16 December 1921.